 The Smart Aeon concept with disaster-prevention facilities was recognized for its community contributions.
 Aeon very much emphasizes what it can do for communities, as evidenced by its principles.
 I believe our existential value can be defined in the degree to which we contribute to people in the community together with suppliers in the community, local governments, NPOs, and NGOs by providing products, information and venues.
 At this year's annual shareholders' meeting, President Okada used the key word "ecosystem" about future growth.
 This also means an economic ecosystem in the sense of business, but we view ecosystem in a broader sense where we work closely with community stakeholders to grow together.
 Therefore, listening to all of you today, we further enhance our commitment to serve as a company closely rooted in the community.
+Sueyoshi:

 Smart Aeon is a word to describe Aeon's next-generation of stores.
-After listening to today's discussion, I felt this to conserve energy, generate energy and provide disasterprevention facilities for the community, while products are of high quality and safety rooted in sustainability and the lifestyle of the community.
+After listening to today's discussion, I felt this word also describes the Aeon Group's nature.
+Stores serve to conserve energy, generate energy and provide disasterprevention facilities for the community, while products are of high quality and safety rooted in sustainability and the lifestyle of the community.
 Human resource development and governance provide something else.
 In this manner, each of Aeon's efforts can be categorized.